 In 1962, Tom quit his paper mill job and, with Corinne, expanded the Drive-In from a seasonal to a year-round operation.
 One by one, the Grishaber’s four children–Mark, Mary Kay, Dean and Scot–began working there, too.
 Tom slowly added restaurants beginning in the mid-1970s, as the three sons each in turn became partners in the business.

-New Tom's locations opened across Appleton and the Fox Cities, on South Outagamie Street, North Meade Street, and downtown Appleton on College Avenue.
+New Tom’s locations opened across Appleton and the Fox Cities on Northland Ave, S. Outagamie St., and downtown Appleton on College Avenue.

 Opened new location on Westhill Boulevard